GenomicsStandardsConsortium/gensc.github.io/pages/standards-intro.md

 A term is an individual metadata attribute used to describe any aspect of a sample, sequence, environment or methodology.
 This is the granular element of any checklist or extension.

 Each term is uniquely defined and given its own URI.
-See the [terms page](standards/all-terms.html) for a complete searchable list of all terms defined within the GSC MIxS checklists and extensions.
+See the [terms page](https://genomicsstandardsconsortium.github.io/mixs/term_list/) for a complete searchable list of all terms defined within the GSC MIxS checklists and extensions.

 ## [Checklist](standards/checklists.html)

 A checklist is a collection of metadata terms to minimally describe the sampling and sequencing method of a specimen used to generate a nucleotide sequence.

-- See the [checklist page](standards/checklists.html) for more details on individual checklists.
+- See the [checklist documentation page](https://genomicsstandardsconsortium.github.io/mixs/#checklists) for more details on individual checklists.

 ## [Extension](standards/extensions.html) (previously known as Environmental package)

 An extension is the collection of recommended metadata terms as developed by community experts, describing the specific context under which a sample was collected.

-See the [extensions page](standards/extensions.html) for more details on available extensions.
+See the [extensions documentation page](https://genomicsstandardsconsortium.github.io/mixs/#extensions) for more details on available extensions.

 ## Combination (previously known as packages)
 A combination of a Checklist with an Extension.

+See the [combinations documentation page](https://genomicsstandardsconsortium.github.io/mixs/combinations/) for more details on available combinations.

 ## Section
 The grouping of a metadata term into a specific category.
 The current sections are;